Minneapolis paid more than $3.3 million in police overtime in wake of George Floyd's death

 "It's messy, to be sure," Intermill said.
 "But there are a number of paths we can go down to make sure expenses are covered at year-end."

-Some of those cuts impacted the Minneapolis Police Department, which was initially slated to have a roughly $193 million budget for 2020.
-Elected officials estimated in late July that they had saved roughly $8.6 million of that when they implemented a citywide hiring and wage freeze.
-Around that same time, in their first major budget negotiations following George Floyd’s death, the mayor and council agreed to cut another $1.5 million from the department’s budget, much of which got moved to the Office of Violence Prevention.
+Some of those cuts affected the Police Department, which was initially slated to have about a $193 million budget for 2020.
+Elected officials estimated in late July that they had saved about $8.6 million of that when they implemented a citywide hiring and wage freeze.
+Around that same time, in their first major budget negotiations following George Floyd's death, the mayor and council agreed to cut another $1.5 million from the department's budget, much of which got moved to the Office of Violence Prevention.

-Around 145 civilian MPD employees and appointed staff, including Chief Arradondo, agreed to take 4 to 6 unpaid furlough days.
-Sworn personnel and members of the fire department were not subject to the furloughs because their bargaining units failed to reach an agreement with the city.
+Around 145 civilian Police Department employees and appointed staff, including Arradondo, agreed to take four to six unpaid furlough days.
+Sworn personnel and members of the Fire Department were not subject to the furloughs because their bargaining units did not reach an agreement with the city.

 Since Memorial Day, the police force has lost more than 10% of its officers through resignation, termination, retirement or medical leave.
-Depleted staffing levels amid a surge in violent crime and intense political debate over the police department’s future has slowed emergency response times throughout the city and sunken morale.
+Depleted staffing levels amid a surge in violent crime and intense political debate over the Police Department's future has slowed emergency response times throughout the city and sunk morale.

-Mayor Jacob Frey’s 2021 budget proposal anticipates further departures and a continued reliance on overtime to fill the gaps.
-MPD projects it will spend an additional $5 million above its allotted $3.5 million in overtime costs next year — a figure several council members say is not sustainable long-term.
+Frey's 2021 budget proposal anticipates further departures and a continued reliance on overtime to fill the gaps.
+The Police Department projects it will spend an additional $5 million above its allotted $3.5 million in overtime costs next year — a figure several council members say is not sustainable long term.

-City Council Member Linea Palmisano, who serves as chair of the council’s budget committee, stressed that while she doesn’t want to cap the amount of overtime police can work, the department shouldn’t get a “blank check” from the council.
-But Palmisano fears staffing is already precariously low for a city this size, where on some occasions only eight officers are expected to patrol an entire precinct.
+City Council Member Linea Palmisano, who serves as chair of the council's budget committee, stressed that while she doesn't want to cap the amount of overtime police can work, the department shouldn't get a "blank check" from the council.
+But Palmisano fears staffing is already precariously low for a city the size of Minneapolis, where on some occasions only eight officers are expected to patrol an entire precinct.

-“There’s not a lot of fat there to cut,” she said of the MPD budget, noting that 80% is earmarked for employee salaries and benefits.
+"There's not a lot of fat there to cut," she said of the department's budget, noting that 80% is earmarked for employee salaries and benefits.

 "When you have a surge of a lot of people saying the same thing, that's notable," Ellison said.

-MPD officials have balked at allegations of a deliberate work slowdown, countering that patrol cars are stretched and officers are stuck in a constant reactionary mode due to the sheer volume of calls.
+Police officials have balked at allegations of a deliberate work slowdown, countering that patrol cars are stretched and officers are stuck in a constant reactionary mode because of the sheer volume of calls.

 For others, the situation is further proof that the city must find ways to shift certain responsibilities away from the police.